What is an ETF? Learn the basics about exchange-traded funds

 2. Figure out how much to invest

 How much can you invest in your ETF?
 It doesn’t take a lot to get started, and these days the best brokers allow you to buy fractional shares with no trading commission.
-This means you can go pick up a share of an ETF or a part of share with some of your spare change.
+This means you can go pick up a share of an ETF or part of a share with some of your spare change.

 You build wealth over time by continuing to add money to the market.
 When you’ve figured out how much you can invest now, determine how much you can invest regularly, say, each month.
 Then commit to adding that money to your portfolio and growing your nest egg.